SkylarWatson/visualizing-empowerment/README.md

 # Visualizing Empowerment

+## Description

+`empowerment-visualization.xlsx` is a spreadsheet to graph the data provided from the Circles in Soup exercise, where the theme is empowerment.

+Circles in Soup is an activity that was introduced by Diana Larsen as a retrospective technique.

 This spreadsheet was a collaboration of work done by Mathew Carlson, Mike Vitale, and Skylar Watson.

+## Contact

 Skylar Watson
 Twitter: [@skylarRWatson]( https://twitter.com/skylarRWatson )